HSF/packaging/RelocatableSoftware/README.md

 both build/link and *run* times, and it is this run time location that is discussed here.

-How the dynamic linker/loader works on different platforms.
+**TODO**: How the dynamic linker/loader works on different platforms.
 Topics include:

 - Dynamic loader paths, including `LD_LIBRARY_PATH`, `RPATH` and `RUNPATH` (inc. `@rpath` and others on OS X, `$ORIGIN` on Linux), plus Windows DLL search paths.
 - Relative RPATHs, both on [OS X](http://www.kitware.com/blog/home/post/510) and [Linux](http://linux.die.net/man/8/ld.so)
-- Lookup paths when implementing "Plugin" architectures
+- Lookup paths when implementing "Plugin" architectures (i.e. loading dynamic libraries into an already running program)

 Dynamic programs and libraries can be queried by system tools to display what they link to and how these paths are resolved.
 To query what a dynamic executable links to, the commands